EXODUS 2: ESCAPING GENOCIDE

 A close friend, for example, owned a successful lawn-mowing business in Australia.
 He was kept busy in what had become a healthy, physically-active, outdoor lifestyle.
 With retirement age approaching, he went for routine health checks that resulted in a biopsy to check for prostate abnormalities.
 Upon discharge, the medical staff warned him that if he felt unwell, he should contact the hospital immediately – it could be the start of an infection.

-It’s interesting how I can put a lot of effort into survival, prolonging life, and reducing the aging process.
-But the capacity to live, and the security of my days, are fully and completely the result of my Maker – the author and finisher of my faith.[a]
-My Maker is behind the script of my existence, after He knitted my DNA together in our mother’s womb.[b]
+Still, it’s interesting how I can put a lot of effort into survival, prolonging life, and reducing the aging process.
+But the capacity to live and the security of my days, are fully and completely the result of my Maker – the author and finisher of my faith.[a]
+My Creator is behind the script of my existence (my manufacturer is behind the mechanics for my capacity to keep operating), after He knitted my DNA together in my mother’s womb.[b]
 I’m invincible until my number’s up!

-Looking at today’s chapter, where the Creator lifted an abandoned baby from the home of a slave to the palace of a king, it’d be wrong not to allow for a “bigger picture”.
-For one thing, Moses parents were both Levites. [v1] This becomes significant later in the story when we know that this was the line of Priests.
-The only other record, that I know of, where a child has both paternal and maternal Priestly lines, is John the Baptist.[c]
+Looking then at today’s chapter, where the Creator God lifted an abandoned baby from the home of a slave to the palace of a king, it would be wrong not to allow for a “bigger picture”.
+For one thing, Moses’ parents were both Levites. [v1] This becomes significant later in this epic storyline when we know that this was the bloodline of Priests in Israel.
+The only other record, that I know of, where a child has both paternal and maternal Priestly lines, is John the Baptist, the herald or forerunner before Jesus came out on centre stage.[c]

 Now, just because someone is born from so-called “good stock” doesn’t make them righteous.
-In fact, the storyline will show later how the children didn’t follow in their parent’s footsteps.
+In fact, the storyline will show that even in the very next generation, the children didn’t follow in their parent’s footsteps.
 But when seemingly incidental fragments of information are woven into the text, it’s worth taking note in case something comes of it later.
-When speaking of John the Baptist, for example, Jesus once said: “I tell you, among those born of women there is no one greater than John…”[d] And by the end of Moses life, it was written:
+When speaking of John the Baptist, for example, Jesus once said: “I tell you, among those born of women there is no one greater than John…”[d] And, by the end of Moses life, it was written:

 “…no prophet has risen in Israel like Moses, whom the Lord knew face to face, who did all those signs and wonders the Lord sent him to do in Egypt—to Pharaoh and to all his officials and to his whole land.
 For no one has ever shown the mighty power or performed the awesome deeds that Moses did in the sight of all Israel.”[e]

-When Moses was born in the reign of genocide, his Mum used the same technique that Noah used – she coated her basket inside and out with pitch to save her son. [v3] As I read this story, I imagine her praying for God’s protection over her lovely boy, just as God protected Noah.
-But then Pharaoh’s daughter showed up!! [v5-10] As with many life-storms, this was swiftly unfolding into an unbelievable nightmare.
+When Moses was born in the reign of genocide, his Mum used the same technique that Noah used for his ark – she coated her basket inside and out with pitch to save her son. [v3] As I read this story, I imagine her praying for God’s protection over her lovely boy, just as God protected Noah.
+But then Pharaoh’s daughter showed up [v5-10] and, as with many life-storms, this was swiftly unfolding into an unbelievable nightmare!!

 Rather than God saving her baby, He lands the child in the arms of the enemy!
-Yet, as always, God knows more than us.
-It’s almost certain that Pharaoh’s daughter was clueless when it came to the horrors of her father.
+Yet, as always, our Creator God knows more than us.
+It’s almost certain, for example, that Pharaoh’s daughter was clueless when it came to the horrors of her father.
 The movie The Boy in the Stripe Pyjamas shows how many wives and children in WWII Germany had no idea what their husbands and fathers were up to when they “went to work” each day.

 Pharaoh, on the other hand, probably had no idea what his daughter was doing with her time.
-She may have had the child for months in the palace quarters, among the women and children, before he’d take notice long enough to realize, and object.
-Once discovered, his crying daughter, weeping over the “puppy” she brought home, would make him relent and let her keep it.
-The plan is exactly the opposite of what a mother would want, or ask for, in her prayers to God.
+She may have had the child for months among the women and children in the palace quarters, before he would take notice long enough to realize then object.
+Once discovered, his crying daughter weeping over the “puppy” she brought home, would make him relent and let her keep it.
+The plan is exactly the opposite to what a mother would want, or ask for in her prayers to God.
 And yet, though scary, it’s utterly ingenious!

 We view life horizontally from where we stand.
-God has a birds-eye view from above.
-Unable to see around the next bend, or beyond the horizon, we can’t see the bigger picture in the same way that the Creator can.
+Our Creator has a birds-eye view from where He is seated above us.
+When we are unable to see around the next bend or beyond the horizon, we can’t see the bigger picture in the same way that the Creator can.
 If Father God wanted a leader for His people, what’s better than to educate him in the palace of the greatest kingdom on earth?

 When he was about forty, Moses flees to a region called Midian [v11-25] and several things can be noted from the story…